#1 Home Improvement Retailer

 The first thing to know when planting spring flowers, veggies, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA growing zone map and learn when to plant seeds.

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will even out as time passes.
+The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone